 The former teacher in me can’t help but love the idea of using foldables in the classroom.
 After I discovered them, I just had to find a way to incorporate a few into my school counseling program.
 This is my first attempt, and I was excited to see it all come together.
 I’ll be sharing another one soon, so come back!
 I’d love to hear from you regarding test taking activities you’ve used.
 Connect with me!

 Like this idea but not sure how to make it?
 No time to purchase the two resources mentioned in this post?
-Visit my Teachers Pay Teachers Store to purchase my template for just $2.00.
+Visit my Teachers Pay Teachers Store to purchase two versions of my template for just $3.50.
 All you’ll need to do is choose your 8.5 x 11 paper and copy!
 The lines are provided for your students along with my very own tips for the inside!
+(Please note- the product in my store can NOT have the same pictures on the inside as the example here on my blog due to copyright.
+If you want the comics seen on the original project up top, you will need to purchase the two books mentioned and make the project from scratch with your students.)

 You may also like this Testing SMART Bingo Game.
 It’s available for whole class or groups.
 My Test Taking Board Game is also a great test taking tips reviewing tool.